 Going back to 1936

 The Pend Oreille PUD is a municipal corporation that was organized in 1936 pursuant to Title 54 of the Revised Code of Washington.
 By law, the PUD’s primary purpose is to furnish certain utility services, on a non-profit basis, to its customers within the County.
 As such, all costs incurred in the acquisition, maintenance, delivery and administration of furnishing said services must be, and can only be, recovered from the billings to its customers.
 The PUD is governed by three locally elected commissioners who serve six year staggered terms—currently Curt Knapp, Dave Rick and Joe Onley.
 A General Manager is appointed to provide administrative direction to the PUD.
-The PUD’s headquarters is in Newport and it currently has 77 total employees.
+The PUD’s headquarters is in Newport and has approximately 80 employees.

 The PUD’s operations consist of a Production System, Electric System, Community Network System and nine community water systems.
 Each system maintains separate records and is financed separately.
 The Box Canyon Production System produces hydroelectric power from the Box Canyon Project and the output is sold at cost to the Electric System.
 The PUD owns and operates the run-of-the-river dam (one that can operate only when there is sufficient water flow in the Pend Oreille River) which was built in 1950.
 The electricity produced by Box Canyon is an asset of the PUD.
 The Production system also includes the Sullivan Creek Project, the Calispell Powerhouse, Power Lake Dam, Calispell Pumping Station, and a series of pumps and gates along the railroad embankment.